 The Companies Act, LoO, LA and - if applicable - the PA and BA apply to all M&A transactions in general, while the CMA and rules and regulations promulgated by the SEC, CSR and BSE only apply to public joint-stock companies listed on an organised market in Serbia.
-Following amendments to the TA effective as of February 2012, besides public joint-stock companies, rules on mandatory and voluntary takeover bids also apply to private (i.e. non-listed) joint-stock companies that have at least 100 shareholders and a shareholder equity of EUR 3 million.
+Besides public joint-stock companies, rules on mandatory and voluntary takeover bids also apply to private (i.e. non-listed) joint-stock companies that have at least 100 shareholders and a shareholder equity of EUR 3 million.
 For rules applicable to regulated sectors, please see question 1.4.
 Generally, foreign target companies may be affected by Serbian anti-trust rules.